xuankimtran/docs-1/pages/katalon-studio/docs/bitbucket-intergration.md

 permalink: katalon-studio/docs/bitbucket-integration.html
 ---

-**BitBucket** is a Git-based source code repository hosting service owned by Atlassian.
+[BitBucket](https://bitbucket.org/product/guides) is a Git-based code hosting and collaboration tool.
+Katalon Studio supports BitBucket the same way it provides support for other similar mechanisms via [Git integration](https://docs.katalon.com/katalon-studio/docs/git-integration.html#about-git-integration).

-Katalon Studio provides the integration with BitBucket to simplify performing various commands directly from Katalon Studio UI, such as: add Katalon Studio project files to the repositories; commit and pull changes, and push them to the repositories and so on.
+Katalon Studio provides the integration with BitBucket to simplify performing various commands directly from Katalon Studio UI.
+With this integration, you can add Katalon Studio project files to the repositories, commit and pull changes, and push them to the repositories, and so on.

-You can integrate Katalon Studio with Git and its cloud-hosted services, including:

-- GitHub
-- GitLab
-- BitBucket
-- Microsoft Azure DevOps

 **Requirements**

+- An active Katalon Studio Enterprise lience.
 - Connect to your [BitBucket](https://bitbucket.org/) account.
 - You already [Created a Git repository](https://support.atlassian.com/bitbucket-cloud/docs/create-a-git-repository/) in BitBucket.